Mlaiel/iacherie/monitoring/gamification/README.md

 ## Overview

-The Gamification Monitoring Module provides comprehensive monitoring and optimization for all gamification mechanics within the Ainflue platform.
+The Gamification Monitoring Module provides comprehensive monitoring and optimization for all gamification mechanics within the IA Chérie platform.
 This module tracks user engagement, social proof automation, achievement progression, and retention optimization to maximize creator engagement and platform stickiness.

 ## Core Components